From Star Trek: Theurgy Wiki

 Maec Ethien made this effort easy in that, unbeknownst to anyone at the time, he was secretly working with Starfleet Intelligence to counter-destabilize the Tal Shiar efforts against the Klingons in the Klingon-Romulan war.
 Maec Ethien felt it better for the Romulan people to have a temporary working relationship with Star Fleet if it meant securing their borders and ending hostilities without the Tal Shiar gaining further power.
 This led to an undercover operative, Lieutenant Commander Isa Leigh Madsen, making direct contact with Maec Ethien sometime in the mid-2350s, starting a multi-year operation that should have resulted in the toppling of the Tal Shiar power and a quicker end to hostilities.
 However, neither Isa Madsen nor Maec Ethien were expecting the tenacity of Terrh Jeiai to win out.

 In 2358, Lieutenant Commander Isa Leigh Madsen took her own life to prevent intel leakage if brought to the Citadel Val’Theldun for brutal interrogation.
 For his treasonous crimes against the Senate and the assumed personal betrayal against the Praetor, Maec Ethien was sentenced to death.
 During his Right of Statement, Maec Ethien implicated Terrh Jeiai in a plot to assassinate the Praetor.
 Though untrue, the implication caused enough internal uproar within the Tal Shiar ranks that Terrh Jeiai lost his privileged status within his division and was exiled from Romulus for a time.
-Maec Ethien honorably died with a smile on his face, having the last laugh against his political enemy.
+Maec Ethien honorably died with a smile on his face despite the immense pain of his torturous death, having the last laugh against his political enemy.

 Hirek’s family did not come through this ordeal unscathed.
 Because of the close familial ties, beginning in early 2359, both he and his parents were required to make weekly reports to the Tal Shiar of their comings and goings.
 Though his parents retained their positions in the senate and the College, and Hirek also kept his position, much of their social life was restricted because of fear.
 Friends and family alike feared growing too close to them since Hirek’s uncle had publicly betrayed the Empire.
 As frustrating as this was, Hirek bided his time, believing everything would eventually return to a semblance of normal.
 However, just has his uncle had underestimated Terrh Jeiai’s lust for power, Hirek had misjudged the Tal Shiar’s definition of “exile.”
 By 2362, Terrh Jeai was back and more formidable, this time setting his sights on the ruination of Taev Aimne.